propelorm/propelorm.github.com/documentation/cookbook/namespaces.markdown

 // \Bookstore\Book\Publisher
 ```

->**Tip**Using namespaces make generated model code incompatible with versions of PHP less than 5.3.
-Beware that you will not be able to use your model classes in an older PHP application.

 ## Using Namespaces As A Directory Structure ##

 In a schema, you can define a `package` attribute on a `<database>` or a `<table>` tag to generate model classes in a subdirectory (see [Multi-Component](multi-component-data-model.html)).
 If you use namespaces to autoload your classes based on a SplClassAutoloader (see [http://groups.google.com/group/php-standards](http://groups.google.com/group/php-standards)), then you may find yourself repeating the `namespace` data in the `package` attribute: